michael3dwards/cybertaipan/README.md

 Note down any PORTS that need to be open/closed.

+**Take a photo of the readme in case you get locked out and need the administrators password**

 ## Enter team ID

 Enter your team ID in otherwise the VM might lockdown.